SanjidHossain/Multilabel-Article-Classifier/README.md

 ## Data Preprocessing

 Initially, there were 18 different Sub-categories and 4 Categories in the dataset.
 After some analysis, All the categories and sub-categories were merged as multiple-label category.
-Apart from that, Data was cleaned as URLs were dropped and nulls values were dropped as well and the final data size was `31,125`
+Apart from that, Data was cleaned as URLs were dropped and nulls values were dropped as well and the final data size was `31,125` which was initially `31,889`.

 ## Model Training